 N.J.
-STAT.
-ANN. § 4:22-48.2.
+STAT. § 4:22-48.2.
 Confiscated animals; costs of care and treatment.

-The costs of sheltering, caring for, or treating any animal that has been confiscated from a person arrested pursuant to the provisions of R.S.4:22-47 by, a municipal humane law enforcement officer, a chief humane law enforcement officer, a humane law enforcement officer of a county society for the prevention of cruelty to animals or any other person authorized to make an arrest pursuant to article 2 of chapter 22 of Title 4 of the Revised Statutes, until the animal is adjudged forfeited or until the animal is returned to the owner, shall be borne by the owner of the animal.
+The costs of sheltering, caring for, or treating any animal that has been confiscated from a person arrested pursuant to the provisions of R.S.4:22-47 by, a municipal humane law enforcement officer, a chief humane law enforcement officer of a county society for the prevention of cruelty to animals or any other person authorized to make an arrest pursuant to article 2 of chapter 22 of Title 4 of the

+Revised Statutes, until the animal is adjudged forfeited or until the animal is returned to the owner, shall be borne by the owner of the animal.

-14. FORFEITURE & POSSESSION BANS
+19. FORFEITURE AND POSSESSION BANS

 N.J.
-STAT.
-ANN. § 2C:33-31.
+STAT. § 2C:33-31.
 Crime of dog fighting; penalties

 - a.
-A person is guilty of dog fighting if that person knowingly: - keeps, uses, is connected with or interested in the management of, or receives money for the admission of a person to, a place kept or used for the purpose of fighting or baiting a dog; - (2) owns, possesses, keeps, trains, promotes, purchases, breeds or sells a dog for the purpose of fighting or baiting that dog; - (3) for amusement or gain, causes, allows, or permits the fighting or baiting of a dog: - (4) permits or suffers a place owned or controlled by that person to be used for the purpose of fighting or baiting a dog; - (5) is present and witnesses, pays admission to, encourages or assists in the fighting or baiting of a dog; or - (6) gambles on the outcome of a fight involving a dog.
+A person is guilty of dog fighting if that person knowingly: - (1) keeps, uses, is connected with or interested in the management of, or receives money for the admission of a person to, a place kept or used for the purpose of fighting or baiting a dog; - (2) owns, possesses, keeps, trains, promotes, purchases, breeds or sells a dog for the purpose of fighting or baiting that dog; - (3) for amusement or gain, causes, allows, or permits the fighting or baiting of a dog; - (4) permits or suffers a place owned or controlled by that person to be used for the purpose of fighting or baiting a dog; - (5) is present and witnesses, pays admission to, encourages or assists in the fighting or baiting of a dog; - (6) gambles on the outcome of a fight involving a dog; or - (7) owns, possesses, buys, sells, transfers, or manufactures dog fighting paraphernalia for the purpose of engaging in or otherwise promoting or facilitating the fighting or baiting of a dog.
 Dog fighting is a crime of the third degree.